turbot/steampipe-plugin-config/docs/tables/config_ini_key_value.md

 +-------------------------------+-------------------------------+--------------+
 ```

-or, you can check for value of particular keys:
+or, you can check the value for a particular key:

 ```sql
 select